Dreaming of a rainbow: the bridge between what was and what will be

 Ask yourself: “When did I last feel that life is beautiful and kind to me?
 What prevents me from noticing such moments more often?”

 Astrological note: Standing beneath a rainbow is an image of Jupiter conjunct the natal Sun or Venus.
-One of the most favorable images during Jupiterian transits.
+In the dream palette of Jupiterian transits, this image usually appears in favorable moments.
 If Jupiter is currently aspecting your Ascendant or natal Moon — something generous is entering your life.
 Pay attention: gifts sometimes arrive quietly.

 There was just a downpour.
 Or a thunderstorm.
 It was frightening, or hard, or painful.
 And suddenly — a clearing.
 And a rainbow.
 You look at it and feel something release.
 This is not the end.
 This is a transition.

-This image carries the voice of your Healer — that part which knows: after every difficult period something else arrives.
+This image carries the voice of your Healer: that part which trusts a quiet pattern — after every difficult period something else arrives.
 The Healer looks at the rainbow after the storm and says: “You passed through it.
 Look at what has opened.
 Look — the world looks different after rain.
 Cleaner.
 Brighter.
 Truer.”

-A rainbow after a storm in a dream is one of the most therapeutic images.
+A dream with a rainbow after a storm leaves a special, healing trace in the body that persists even after waking.
 It comes in periods of completing something difficult.
 When the crisis has passed or is beginning to subside.
 When the hardest part is behind you — and you can lift your head and see something beautiful where there was just a tempest.
 This is not blind optimism.
 This is the real experience of transformation.
+What the rainbow announces in colour, the sky has often already announced in lightning — and the silence after: the release that has to clear the air before any beauty can be added to it.

 What exactly was the “storm” before this rainbow?
 What have you survived — or are surviving — that made this rainbow possible?
 Because a rainbow exists not in spite of the rain.
 It exists because of it.